This call has ended, please subscribe to our newsletter to be informed about the next open call.

 Suggested Readings

-For some tools for working together and insights on collaborating, you can read our publication Read the Room #3: Self Organizations: Tips & Tricks for Working Together by Daniel O’Connell, Jenifer Evans, & Krystel Khoury, 2022 here.
-This collaborative booklet is based on interviews with previous participants in the program and their experiences that may benefit future self organizers.
+For some tools for working together and insights on collaborating, you can read our publication Read the Room #3: Self Organizations: Tips & Tricks for Working Together by Daniel O’Connell, Jenifer Evans, and Krystel Khoury, 2022 as well as Read the Room #3 Supplement: This Is How We Work Together by Carine Doumit published in 2024.
+This collaborative booklet and its supplement are based on interviews with previous participants to the program and their experiences that may benefit future self-organizers.

 FAQs